boostkpi/boostkpi.github.io/_posts/2024-02-20-natural-language-alerts.md

 - *Democratized Alerting*: No coding knowledge required!
 Anyone can create sophisticated alerts, opening up data-driven insights to a wider audience within your organization.

 ## Witness the Power
-Experience the magic of natural language alerting firsthand in [our video] (https://youtu.be/MjalD-IVmtU).
+Experience the magic of natural language alerting firsthand in [our video](https://youtu.be/MjalD-IVmtU).
 See how users effortlessly create intricate alert configurations using natural language, and gain a glimpse into the LLM's explanatory power.

 *BoostKPI is at the forefront of AI-powered anomaly detection, making it easier than ever to gain actionable insights from your KPIs.* Embrace the power of natural language alerting and transform your monitoring capabilities today.